-Your visit to the company must be documented in a 20 minutes public oral talk supported by a powerpoint (or similar) presentation.
+Your visit to the company must be documented in a 20 minutes public oral talk supported by a PowerPoint (or similar) presentation.

-In order to describe the industrial process with some detail, it is expected that the group build a Petri net.
-The properties of the Petri net must be briefly studied.
+In order to describe the industrial process with some detail, it is expected that the group build a State Machine or a Petri net.
+The properties of the State Machine or of the Petri net must be briefly studied.